 Everyone takes the exam on the same day no matter which list they chose.
+The exam questions will be made available for students on the Thursday before the scheduled exam from Jill in the English main office.
 The exam is held one Saturday each semester from 9:00 a.m. to noon in ASH 181, which is a computer classroom.
 You should arrive 15 minutes before the exam begins to get settled in.
 Exams will be typed and printed out before you leave.
 You cannot take the exam with you or send yourself a digital copy.
 You will be given a clean copy of the reading lists you chose along with the exam questions.
 Internet access is forbidden.

 You may bring blank sheets of paper and something to write with.
-Students taking the Language Studies exam (but only for the Rhetoric, Composition, or Technical Communication areas) will be allowed to have notes and texts with them.
-These materials are limited to texts from the Rhetoric, Composition, and Technical Communication comprehensive lists and/or your own notes.
+Students taking the Language Studies exam (but only for the Rhetoric, Composition, or Technical Communication areas) or the Creative Nonfiction exam will be allowed to have notes and texts with them.
+These materials are limited to texts from the Rhetoric, Composition, and Technical Communication or Creative Nonfiction comprehensive lists and/or your own notes.